 Wine Access is worth it because they offer multiple price levels and access to wines and knowledge you can’t find elsewhere.

 Who is Wine Access For?

-If you’re brand new to wine, go with either the Discovery club or with Wine Folly.
+If you’re brand new to wine, go with the Discovery club.
 You’ll become a wine expert in no time.